Michael I of Wallachia

 Michael I (Mihail I), (? – August 1420) was Voivode of Wallachia from 1415 to 1420.
 He was the only legitimate son of Mircea I of Wallachia, who made him his co-ruler.
 Styled as prince from 1415, Michael became sole ruler after his father died in early 1418.
-His support for a Hungarian campaign against the Ottoman Empire caused the Ottoman Sultan, Mehmed I, to invade Wallachia, forcing him to agree to pay tribute.
-After Michael failed to respect the treaty, the Ottomans gave assistance to his rival, Dan, who crossed into Wallachia in 1420.
-Dan and his Ottoman allies defeated the Wallachian army, and Michael was killed on the battlefield.
+His support for a joint campaign with the Hungarians and the resistance put up in 1419 to attacks by the Ottoman Empire caused the Ottoman Sultan, Mehmed I, to invade Wallachia in the spring/summer of 1420.
+The Ottomans defeated Michael in battle, and he was killed either on the battlefield or after being taken prisoner.

 Early life

 The son of Mircea I of Wallachia and his wife, Maria Tolmay, Michael was Mircea's only legitimate son.
 Alexander Aldea and Vlad were Michael's most prominent illegitimate half-brothers, who, in accordance with local custom, could have claimed the throne of Wallachia.
 To strengthen Michael's position, his father made him his co-ruler.